|

 -

-in Brisbane bushland.
-However, they are hard to be seen when
+in Brisbane bushlands.
+However, because of their camouflaged colours, they are hardly to be seen when

-they rest on the tree trunk.
+they rest on tree trunks.
 They do not move until we come

 very close, then they hide at the other side of the tree trunk.
 The grasshoppers have